gerhardberger/mtx/README.md

 struct Matrix {
   Index n;       // Number of rows in the matrix
-  Index m;       // Number of columns in the matrix Values vals; // The values of the matrix
+  Index m;       // Number of columns in the matrix Values vals;   // The values of the matrix int inrref;    // True if the matrix is in rrref form else false }
-}
 ```